American Psycho (film): Pre-production and casting

-DiCaprio departed in favor of Danny Boyle's The Beach (2000), which led to Stone's withdrawal.
+DiCaprio departed in favor of Boyle's The Beach (2000), which led to Stone's withdrawal.
 Turner later said she heard from a friend that DiCaprio chose to leave after Gloria Steinem, a strong critic of the novel, convinced him to abandon the project due to his young fanbase.
-Lions Gate rehired Harron, but was still against casting Bale as Bateman.
-Lions Gate offered the role to Ewan McGregor, who turned it down after Bale personally urged him to do so.
-Harron spoke with Ben Affleck, Matt Damon, Norton, and Vince Vaughn, but after they all declined, Lions Gate begrudgingly agreed to hire Bale with a small $50,000 salary.
-Lions Gate also mandated that the budget not exceed $10 million and that recognizable actors would fill the supporting roles.
+Lionsgate rehired Harron but was still against casting Bale as Bateman.
+Lionsgate offered the role to Ewan McGregor, who turned it down after Bale personally urged him to do so.
+Harron spoke with Ben Affleck, Matt Damon, Edward Norton, and Vince Vaughn, but after they all declined, Lionsgate begrudgingly agreed to hire Bale with a small $50,000 salary.
+Lionsgate also mandated that the budget not exceed $10 million and that recognizable actors would fill the supporting roles.
 By that point, Dafoe, Leto, Reese Witherspoon, and Chloë Sevigny were already committed; Harron and Bale unsuccessfully tried to convince Winona Ryder to play Evelyn Williams.

 Filming

-Principal photography commenced on February 28, 1999, and lasted seven weeks, with a budget of $7 million.
-Andrzej Sekuła served as cinematographer; he and Harron frequently argued, with Ross recalling that "[Sekula] was setting up shots that in [Harron]'s mind may have been cool shots, pretty shots, but didn't tell the story she wanted to".
+Principal photography commenced in February 1999, and lasted seven weeks, with a budget of $7 million.
+Andrzej Sekuła served as cinematographer; he and Harron frequently argued, with Ross recalling that "[Sekuła] was setting up shots that in [Harron]'s mind may have been cool shots, pretty shots, but didn't tell the story she wanted to".
 As American companies did not want to be associated with American Psycho, the production team had to turn to European companies for clothes and cosmetics, though these still imposed restrictions.
 Rolex made Harron change the novel's line "don't touch the Rolex" to "don't touch the watch", while Cerruti 1881 disallowed Bale from wearing its clothes during the murder scenes.

-Though some outdoor shots were captured in New York City (where the film is set), the majority of filming took place in downtown Toronto, with a variety of scenes shot in bars and restaurants around the city.
+Though some outdoor shots were captured in New York City, where the film is set, the majority of filming took place in downtown Toronto, including the Toronto-Dominion Centre, where Bateman's office is located, and a variety of scenes shot in bars and restaurants around the city.
 Anti-violence advocates petitioned Toronto City Hall to deny the production permission to film in Toronto and organized protests because of reports that Paul Bernardo—who committed serial murders and rapes in Toronto—owned a copy of the novel.
 As a result, the production faced difficulty securing shooting locations; the scenes in Bateman's office had to be filmed on a sound stage because the owners of the building that Harron intended to film in feared negative publicity.
 Harron had been unaware of the novel's connection to the Bernardo case and sympathized with the protesters, but reasoned that she did not "want to put horrible mayhem on the screen... there's something to do here that hasn't really been done, a portrait of the late 80's that's worth putting on the screen".
-To avoid protests, the production removed the title from daily call sheets and parking permits.
+To avoid protests, the production removed the film's title from daily call sheets and parking permits.